 Large quantities of silica sand are also used during hydraulic fracturing and are a serious health hazard to workers.
 Oil and gas companies continue to use toxins at worksites, despite studies that indicate the dangers.

-Common Injuries in Fracking Accidents
+Common Fracking Injuries

-Fracking Injury Lawsuits
+Fracking Accident Lawsuits

 Several large companies are responsible for drilling wells and managing fracking operations in the United States.
 They are not always cognizant of the dangers their employees face on work sites, and do not properly protect workers to the best of their ability.